Paul Jesson (cyclist)

 Paul Jesson (born 14 January 1955) is a retired New Zealand professional racing cyclist.
 Jesson became the first New Zealander to win a stage at a grand tour when he won Stage 10 of the 1980 Vuelta a España.

 Jesson's first professional race for Splendor was the 1979 Tour de France.
 This occurred because his team did not have enough riders to start.
+He rode for about two weeks before being eliminated by finishing a stage outside the time limit.